alejandrovpm/tips-KUL/Julia.md

 =============================
 To install: <https://julialang.org/downloads/>

+For ubuntu :
+* Ther is not a normal installation, only download the pacage and vreate the **symbolic links**
-For ubuntu remember to check the ubuntu tips for the **symbolic links**
+* remember to check the ubuntu tips for the **symbolic links**

  Help
 ------------------